Ktredway0128/token-crowdsale-dashboard/README.md

 - Admin panel is hidden from non-admin wallets
 - Network check prevents connection on wrong chain
 - Input validation prevents invalid transactions
-- Beneficiaries can only see and interact with their own schedules
+- Merkle proofs are verified on-chain — the dashboard cannot fabricate eligibility

 **Contract Level**
 - All role checks are enforced by the smart contract
 - The UI is a convenience layer — the contract is the source of truth
 - No transaction can bypass the contract's access control
-- Vested amount is frozen at revocation time on-chain — cannot be manipulated by the UI
+- Double claim protection prevents any wallet from claiming more than once
+- Merkle proof verification ensures only whitelisted wallets can claim

 ## EXAMPLE USE CASES

 This dashboard architecture can support many types of projects:

+- Community token airdrops for early users and contributors
-- Employee token compensation plans
+- DAO governance token distribution
-- Investor token lockup agreements
+- Startup equity token launches
-- Founder and advisor vesting schedules
-- DAO contributor token grants
+- Game economy token distributions
-- Startup equity token systems
+- DeFi protocol token distributions
+- Loyalty rewards programs

 ## FUTURE ENHANCEMENTS

-This dashboard serves as the second frontend layer in a larger Web3 infrastructure package.
+This dashboard serves as the third frontend layer in a larger Web3 infrastructure package.

 Possible upgrades include:

-- Airdrop dashboard integration
+- IPFS-hosted proofs for very large whitelists
-- Active beneficiary list for admins
+- Active claimant list for admins
-- Vesting schedule completion notifications
+- Claim analytics and reporting
 - Multi-wallet admin management
 - Mainnet deployment